 More about Dean

 I was appointed as a member of the Planning & Zoning committee in 2007.
-Being on the committee provided me with a unique perspective on the building permitting and inspection process and how it differed from the jurisdictions where I’ve had the pleasure to manage projects.
-We required professional upgrades to ensure safety in our public spaces.
+Being on the committee provided a unique perspective on the construction permitting and inspection process and how it differed from the jurisdictions where I’ve had the pleasure to manage projects.
+I determined that we required professional upgrades to ensure safety in our public spaces.
 In 2009, the city council wisely voted to seek a professional manager for the city.
-That year I was asked to run for city council, won my election, and served on council for 8 years, from 2010 to the end of 2017.
-The Georgia General Assembly would have to vote to approve our change to the form of government in 2010, and it has been professional progress ever since.
+That year I was asked to run for city council, won my elections twice, and served on council for 8 years, from 2010 to the end of 2017.
+The Georgia General Assembly voted to approve our change in the form of government in 2010, and we have experienced progressive professionalism ever since.

-I conceived and spearheaded as a personal safety improvement project mostly outside our city limit in unincorporated DeKalb County, the conversion of N. Indian Creek Drive, from a four lane speedway to a two lane pedestrian friendly road with bicycle lanes and a center turn lane.
-Highlighting that motor vehicles travelling at interstate speeds were only a foot or so from gaggles of elementary school students walking to school, in conversations with DeKalb traffic engineers, was a convincing argument.
-Pointing out that within the distance of about a mile, the institutions of two colleges, a high school, an elementary school, several temples and a mosque, the Atlanta Area School for the Deaf, a public library, the restored Clarkston Community Center, and two to three dozen pedestrians present at any given time helped pull the project over the finish line.
+I conceived and spearheaded as a personal safety improvement project mostly outside our city limit in unincorporated DeKalb County, the conversion of N. Indian Creek Drive, from a four-lane speedway to a two-lane pedestrian friendly road with bicycle lanes and a center turn lane.
+Highlighting in conversations with DeKalb traffic engineers and Atlanta Regional Commission professionals that motor vehicles travelling at interstate speeds were only a foot or so from gaggles of elementary school students walking to school, was a convincing argument.
+Highlighting that within the distance of about one mile, the institutions of two colleges, a high school, an elementary school, several temples and a mosque, the Atlanta Area School for the Deaf, Clarkston’s branch of the DeKalb Public Library, the restored historic Clarkston Community Center, and the presence of two to three dozen pedestrians at any given time helped define the need for safety improvements.

 During my tenure as a public servant, I pursued extensive training in government policy and operations through the Atlanta Regional Commission (ARC) and the Georgia Municipal Association (GMA), including urban development, pedestrian safety, and municipal law.
 I’ve been awarded the GMA Certificate of Achievement for Education and have over 117 hours of credit for courses in Downtown Development Authority, Urban Redevelopment, Public Works and Transportation, Parks and Recreation, Planning and Zoning, Housing for Seniors, Historic Preservation, Cultural Competency, Complete Streets, Planning for Healthy Communities, Mental Health First Aid, Equitable Transit Oriented Development, Bicycle Facility Design, Ethics for Elected Officials, and other community development seminars.

-I currently live with my wife of 21 years, a dog, a house cat, a feral cat, and I am employed as campus engineer at The Museum School of Avondale Estates.
-I enjoy playing music with friends.
+I currently live with my wife of 22 years, two dogs, a house cat and a feral cat, and I am employed as campus engineer at The Museum School of Avondale Estates.
+I also enjoy playing music with friends.